PhD Candidate of Civil Engineering

-I am a second-year Ph.D. candidate of Civil Engineering within the Mechanics, Materials, and Structures (MMS) Group at Northwestern University.
-I received a Bachelor of Engineering in Civil Engineering from China Agricultural University (CAU), China, and a Masters of Science in Civil Engineering from the University of Illinois at Urbana-Champaign (UIUC).
+I am a third-year Ph.D. candidate of Civil Engineering within the Mechanics, Materials, and Structures (MMS) Group at Northwestern University.
+I received a Bachelors of Engineering in Civil Engineering from China Agricultural University (CAU), China, and a Masters of Science in Civil Engineering from the University of Illinois at Urbana-Champaign (UIUC).
 Before joining Northwestern Univerisity, I worked on the mechanical analysis of rail infrastructure at the University of Illinois at Urbana-Champaign, Rail Transportation and Engineering Center (RailTEC).
 My current research interests include computational mechanics and computational geometry.
-Isogeometric Analysis (IGA), beam theories, and quasi-brittle material behaviors of wood, specifically.
+Finite Element Method (FEM), Isogeometric Analysis (IGA), beam theories, and quasi-brittle material behaviors of wood, specifically.
 Also, I'm intensively using Abaqus and developing with Abaqus user subroutines for user-defined elements.